 - We have high expertise on Elliptic Curve Discrete Logarithm Problem on small characteristic finite fields, because it also involves highly structured polynomial systems.
-While so far we have not contributed to this hot topic, this could of course change in the future. - Recent hirings (Minier) are likely to lead the team to study particular polynomial systems in context which are more related to symmetric key cryptography. - More centered on polynomial systems per se, we will mainly pursue the study of the specificities of the polynomial systems that are strongly linked to our targeted applications, and for which we have significant expertise [27], [26].
+While so far we have not contributed to this hot topic, this could of course change in the future. - The recent hiring of Minier is likely to lead the team to study particular polynomial systems in contexts related to symmetric key cryptography. - More centered on polynomial systems per se, we will mainly pursue the study of the specificities of the polynomial systems that are strongly linked to our targeted applications, and for which we have significant expertise [30], [29].
 We also want to see these recent results provide practical benefits compared to existing software, in particular for systems relevant for cryptanalysis.